 This is an extremely important update for non-EEA national family members of UK nationals planning a move to the Republic of Ireland.
 The Immigration Service Delivery have made it clear that Free Movement Rights of British citizens and their non-EEA national family members will end on the 31st of December 2020.
 No information has been provided regarding the criteria to be satisfied by UK citizens and their non-EEA national family members in order to qualify for residence under this preclearance scheme, so the procedure remains uncertain in this regard.
 We would hope that further information will be published on the Preclearance Scheme well in advance of the 31st of December 2020.

 What is certain at present is that UK nationals and their family members can still avail of free movement rights up until the 31st of December 2020 and we would thus encourage any such persons who are considering a move to the State in order to exercise EU Treaty Rights to do so without delay.

 Similarly, family members of UK nationals who require to a visa to travel to the Republic of Ireland, should submit their application immediately to enable them to travel to the State to avail of EU Free Movement rights in advance of the end of the transition period.

-Should you have any queries on your rights as a family member of a British citizen living in Ireland or any other queries in relation to EU treaty rights or immigration matters do not hesitate to contact our Immigration Department today on 0035314062862, or email@example.com.
+If you are looking for immigration advice or should you have any queries on your rights as a family member of a British citizen living in Ireland or any other queries in relation to EU treaty rights or immigration matters do not hesitate to contact Sinnott Solicitors Immigration Department in Dublin or Cork today on 0035314062862, or email@example.com.